 There are eight analog inputs on the analog header.
 These pins all have analog-to-digital converters, which can be used to read in an analog voltage between 0 and 5V.
 These are useful if you need to read the output of a potentiometer or other analog sensors.
-All eight analog pins can also serve as digital inputs and outputs.
+Only analog pins A0 through A5 can also serve as digital inputs and outputs.

 Serial Peripheral Interface (SPI)